joebew42/ex_twitch_pomobot/README.md

   - the command `!pomo_ask [my question for streamer here ...]` will add a question
 - As soon as the pomodoro is over, all the related questions will appear in the chat
 - [?]
 Do we need to parse the IRC message?
 Or we can deal with the command only?
+- [?]
+Should the CommandParser.parse have to return a `Undefined` command where unable to parse?
+  - Should the `Undefined` command be part of `Commands`?
+I don't think so ...

 ## DONE